SamDelgado/samson.js/README.md

 A performant and easy to learn mobile app framework that will allow you to rapidly build native-like apps that target modern devices (iOS 7+ / Android 4+).
 Used with Browserify, Samson is a great foundation for your next Cordova/Phonegap app.
 A specific project structure is recommended for maximum productivity.
 Full app examples can be found in the examples folder.

+## Disclaimer

+Samson.js is under heavy development and does not currently have a stable API.
+I will be working hard to complete the basic documentation, and start creating tests so that people can feel comfortable using this in their next project.
+I would love to get any feedback about Samson's architecture, complexity, or code quality.

 ## Installation and Usage

 ```bash